CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

         self.areas = areas
 ```

-Notice `super` super() to avoid referring to the base class (Person) explicitly.
-But the main advantage comes with multiple inheritance (advanced topic).
+Notice we use `super()` to delegate an object to a parent class and thereby to avoid referring to the base class (Person) explicitly.
+The main advantage comes with multiple inheritance.

 ```sh
 $ python -i class_intro.py